enkidevs/curriculum/JavaScript/Ecmascript 2015/map-set-weakmap-weakset.md

 * functions, objects and dates
 * and nothing else
 * null, NaN, and objects
+%exp
+All four can be used as keys in ES6 maps.
+%
 ---

 ```
 // ES6 maps are iterable objects,
 // a concise loop format is:
 var map = new Map();
 for (let ???) {